-The Limit Checkboxes perk allows you to limit how many checkboxes of a checkbox field may be selected at any given time.
-This perk supports specifying a minimum and maximum limit per checkbox field and also allows you to span one field’s limits across multiple fields!
+This plugin allows you to limit how many checkboxes of a Checkbox field may be selected at any given time.
+It supports specifying a minimum and maximum limit per checkbox field and also allows you to span one field’s limits across multiple fields!

 The minimum limit is validated when the form is submitted.
 If the user did not select enough checkboxes it will return a validation error with the minimum number of checkboxes that must be checked.

 If you would like to span a limit across multiple fields, follow the above instructions to set the base limits and then follow these steps to enable the spanned limit functionality and select which fields the limit should be spanned across.

 |Check the Span limit across multiple checkbox fields checkbox.|